 Channels - You can organize your inbox conversations into Channels.
 This makes it easy to prioritize work for you and your team.

 Contact Sidebar - The Contact Sidebar provides all the relevant information that you need to have an effective conversation, including contact information, previous activity, future schedule messages, orders, shipping labels, and even notes.

 Contacts - A contact in your Shout account is a person that are able to communicate with via Shout.
 You can keep track of Phone numbers, email addresses, social accounts, notes, orders, shipping labels, and much more for each of your contacts.

-Groups - A group is collection of contacts and makes it easy to send the contacts one-to-one messages all at once, saving you time and helping you organize your business.
-You can also Run drip campaigns, start bots, and handle recurring events with a group as well.
+Lists - A list is collection of contacts and makes it easy to send the contacts one-to-one messages all at once, saving you time and helping you organize your business.
+You can also Run drip campaigns, start bots, and handle recurring events with a list as well.

 Recurring events - Recurring events allow you to send communication on repeating schedule such as daily, weekly, or monthly.
 Recurring events are great for collecting reporting information (time cards), sending reminders (quotas or incentives), and automating follow ups.